 South Korea is often at the top of people’s lists as a great place to teach English abroad.
 With lots of benefits, high potential to save money and modern conveniences, Korea stands out among teach abroad destinations.
-In today’s post, you’ll learn 3 ways to teach English in South Korea: EPIK, TaLK and hagwons.
+In today’s post, you’ll learn 2 ways to teach English in South Korea: EPIK private academies called and hagwons.
 Find out which is the best option for you!

 Disclaimer: This post contains affiliate links.
 This means that I receive a small commission when you make a purchase using my link – at no extra cost to you.
 Thank you for supporting my business!
 I only recommend products that I believe my readers can benefit from.